-- Personal privacy is fine for those who want it.
+- 88. Personal privacy is fine for those who want it.
 And we all draw the line somewhere. - 89.
-Q: How long do you think it took for pre-Web culture to figure out where to draw the lines?
+Q: How long do you think it took for pre- Web culture to figure out where to draw the lines?
 A: How old is culture? - 90.
 The Web is barely out of its teens.
 We are at the beginning, not the end, of the privacy story. - 91.
 We can only figure out what it means to be private once we figure out what it means to be social.
 And we've barely begun to reinvent that. - 92.
-The economic and political incentives to de-pants and up-skirt us are so strong that we'd be wise to invest in tinfoil underwear.
+The economic and political incentives to a.
+Kumbiyah sounds surprisingly good in an echo chamber.

-93. Hackers got us into this and hackers will have to get us out.
+- de-pants and up-skirt us are so strong that we'd be wise to invest in tinfoil underwear. - Hackers got us into this and hackers will have to get us out.